Oi Gente!

 Arroz com Nozes – A Classic Festive Rice

 We Brazilians love our rice, and for us, no holiday is truly complete without a rice dish.
 And as much as I love stuffing, which we don’t have in Brazil, I can’t really survive any holiday without a rice dish.
+Any rice will do, be it a nicer Brazilian Christmas rice, a colorful carrot rice or even a simple instant pot brown rice, depends on the mood and the holiday.

-Walnut rice, or how we call it in Portuguese arroz com nozes, is a Brazilian holiday classic that can be very elaborate or just a simple fluffy rice tossed with walnuts.
 I kept this holiday rice recipe on the simple side, because, I don’t know about you but, we usually have enough going on during the holidays.
 This is that one easy, simple side dish recipe that isn’t stressful to make or has a ton of ingredients to prep.
 It’s perfect!

 This walnut rice recipe is one of our go-to Christmas rice dishes!
 But, the fact that it pairs really well with just about anything, makes it a perfect side dish for any occasion, from special dinner parties, to Easter or New Years.